Anguilla

 Drone Regulations:

-Commercial drone use requires prior permission and must comply with Overseas Territory aviation regulation.
+Commercial drone use in Anguilla requires prior permission and must comply with aviation rules applicable to British Overseas Territories.

 Drone Importation Regulations: